-The CU-Boulder Bachelor of Science degree in aerospace engineering sciences is accredited by the Engineering Accreditation Commission of ABET.
+The CU Boulder Bachelor of Science degree in aerospace engineering sciences is accredited by the Engineering Accreditation Commission of ABET: http://www.abet.org.
 The program was first accredited in 1948.
-The last accreditation review took place in 2005 and accreditation was received in 2006.
-The next evaluation of our program will take place in fall 2011.
+The last accreditation review took place in 2011 and accreditation was received in 2012.
+The next evaluation of our program will take place in fall 2017.

 In accord with the requirements of ABET, we have defined a set of career and professional accomplishments (Program Educational Objectives) that we are preparing our graduates to achieve approximately 3–5 years after graduation.